Disappearance of Andrew Gosden: Disappearance and initial investigation

-That evening, the Gosden family and the same family friend who had seen Andrew in the park that morning, sat down for dinner thinking that Gosden was either in the converted cellar playing video games or in his room doing homework.
-When the family discovered that he was not in the house, they initially thought he could be with a friend or a neighbour and had lost track of time.
-Gosden's parents telephoned his friends, who informed them that Gosden was not there and had not been at school that day.
+That evening, the family and the same family friend who had seen Gosden in the park that morning sat down for dinner, thinking that he was either in the converted cellar playing video games or in his room doing homework.
+When they discovered that he was not in the house, they initially thought he could be with a friend or a neighbour and had lost track of time.
+His parents telephoned his friends, who informed them that Gosden was not there and had not been at school that day.
 At around 7:00 pm, the police were called.
-Gosden's sister, Charlotte, stated: "It was just a complete panic.
+His sister stated: "It was just a complete panic.
 We initially thought something must have happened on the way to school.
 When we found that he hadn't even been to school— even tried to go to school— that was even more worrying."

-Charlotte and Gosden's father, Kevin, scouted Gosden's route to school and areas nearby in case he had been involved in an incident, but found nothing.
-Within three hours of discovering Gosden's disappearance, a missing person leaflet was produced for circulation.
-Gosden's family and friends searched the area until nightfall.
-That weekend, the police searched the bushes near the Gosden's home in Doncaster, but found nothing.
+His sister and father scouted Gosden's route to school and areas nearby in case he had been involved in an incident, but found nothing.
+Within three hours of discovering his disappearance, a missing person leaflet was produced for circulation.
+His family and friends searched the area until nightfall.
+That weekend, the police searched the bushes near the Gosdens' home in Doncaster, but found nothing.